Back to explorer

 vilain

-peasant, commoner, churl
+Peasant, farmer, commoner, or churl

 Middle English to Modern English